 After her father's suicide, Jenny Shepard had a decade-long obsession with the arms dealer she suspected of killing him.

 The Doctor is the sole surviving member of his race, and so he has pretty obvious survivor guilt and a self-destructive streak when left to his own devices.
 Later on we find out that he was directly responsible for the death of his own people, for the greater good of the rest of the universe.
 His guilt and self-hatred over this resulted in him erasing all evidence of the existence of the incarnation who did it he could find.
 "The Doctor's Wife" had him obsessively chasing down clues that suggested another Time Lord might have survived because he wanted forgiveness.
 "Let's Kill Hitler" showed him activating a voice interface for the TARDIS so he could give it verbal commands and when it generated a hologram of himself as the interface he immediately changed it to "someone I like" instead.
 And while it might seem like the Doctor discovering he'd actually saved his people, rather than killed them, in "The Day of the Doctor" would clear up some of his baggage, it actually just makes him painfully aware of all the other terrible experiences the incarnation he erased went through.
-Not to mention that having saved them, they promptly turn around and put him through his own personal Hell for four and a half billion years at the end of Series 9.
+Not to mention that having saved them, they promptly turn around and put him through his own personal Hell for four-and-a-half billion years at the end of Series 9.

 The Doctor's companions often have less-than-ideal backgrounds too, and their time with the Doctor in many ways leaves them more screwed up than they were before they met him.
-It's hinted at in some of the Expanded Universe books but pretty much stated outright in the new series that this is because the Doctor has a habit of turning people into "living weapons" who are unable to return to a quiet ordinary life after leaving him and are then primed to catalyse important events and fight crime, evil and injustice instead.
+It's hinted at in some of the Expanded Universe books but pretty much stated outright in the new series that this is because the Doctor has a habit of (mostly) unintentionally turning people into "living weapons" who are unable to return to a quiet ordinary life after leaving him and are then primed to catalyse important events and fight crime, evil and injustice instead.